Azure/azure-sdk-for-python/sdk/identity/azure-identity/APP_REGISTRATION.md

 Remember to periodically review and update your application registrations and role assignments to align with your organization’s security policies and evolving requirements.

-Thank you for following this guide, and happy developing!